Emiliano1919/Othello-Engine/README.md

 Uses Montecarlo Tree search to select the best move.

 Next features:

--1 AI will be able to play as not only black but also white -2 Will have a nicer UI (not just terminal)
+    - AI will be able to play as not only black but also white
+    - Will have a nicer UI (not just terminal)
--3 Will have difficulty selection
+    - Will have difficulty selection
--4 Will have a harder AI
+    - Will have a harder AI

+Notes:
+It seems like whoever is black has an advantage on the game, it seems like the AI loses more easily if it is white rather than black.
+    Possible fixes:
+    - Add more compute in case that AI is white
+    - Modify the C parameter?